Forest1027/Passion-Matters/Ielts/Part2.md

 	why by car
 		decided in a sudden, no train tickets left, as we all had the driver's lisence. we drove in turn to get there. tired and exhausted, but full of fun. you can hear the giggling from our car all the way to Shanghai.

+9. interesting place few people know

+	where it is?
+		a deserted mountain near my home, about 15 min's walk

+	how do you know
+		by coincidence. on day hang out, and fid there was a hidden pathway to go up to top

+	why few people know
+		limited transportation,

+	why insteresting
+		when climbing to the top, I can enjoy the breathtaking view of the whole city in the shade of golden sunlight. exert time and effort, make the view even more precious.

+10. ads

+	when and where
+		subway station, be aroused by the vivid color.

+	what product
+		selfie camera app

+	what content
+		a series pictures posted on the wall. each has a girl on it and is with an appealing slogan on  tag line--"I am beautiful, are you?"

+	how you feel
+		impressed by the model they choose, instead of using the celebrities' great impact, they select ordinary girls of different nationalities, different colors, sizes, shapes. which covey a tricky message that everybody just like you and me can be beautiful regardless of their color, shapes, sizs, just be confident.
+This encouraging idea will make viewers feel intrigued and is helpful to buil a positive brand image. advertising strategy is smart

+11. toy in childhood

+ 	when
+		5 yeear old birthday party
+	what look like
+		baby doll with black hair, white skin, in flowery dress. soft texture, make it huggable who gave
+		mom
+	how you felt
+		at the very beginning, i held it every night when I slept. it was so special because of the sentimental value conveyed. you know, mom's love.
+		One night,  I was left at home alone at night, because mom and dad were caught in a traffic jam, and counldn't arrive home as early as I wish.
+Drowned in the darkness, I was frightened and lonely.
+But luckily, I had this little doll to accompany me, gave me great comfort then.

 **Part3**

 1. politeness